Sole Managing Conservatorship

-An SPO can be expanded to include an overnight visit during each week of the school year (Thursday to Friday) for the parent with visitation rights as well as the ability for that parent to pick the child up from school on Friday and drop the child off at school on Mondays.
-From my experience as a family law attorney, this is the sort of flexibility that many parents really like about expanded SPOs.
+An SPO can be expanded to include an overnight visit during each week of the school year (Thursday to Friday) for the parent with visitation rights, as well as the ability for that parent to pick the child up from school on Friday and drop the child off at school on Mondays.
+From my experience as a family law attorney, this is the sort of flexibility that many parents like about expanded SPOs.

-If you find yourself in a position where you are not the primary conservator of your child you can maximize the amount of time that you have possession of your child with an expanded SPO.
+If you find yourself in a position where you are not the primary conservator of your child, you can maximize the amount of time that you have possession of your child with an Expanded SPO.

 Establishing Child Support- Learn more about this subject tomorrow

-Questions and comments about divorce and family law, in general, can be addressed to our attorneys in a free of charge consultation.
-Contact us today to set up a time to come in and talk to us about your case, your life and anything else you would like.
+Questions and comments about divorce and family law, in general, can be addressed to our attorneys in a free-of-charge consultation.
+Contact us today to set up a time to come in and talk to us about your case, your life, and anything else you would like.